 Passing of the Peace Through Christ, we have peace with God and peace with one another.
 We are reminded that we gather and worship, not just as individuals, but as a people - as the family of God.

 WE HEAR THE WORD PROCLAIMED Children's Time Children elementary school age and younger are invited up to the front for a special time hearing God's Word and the Good News of Jesus Christ.
-Children are not just the Church of the future, they are a vital and necessary part of the Church in the present.

 Scripture and Sermon The Good News of Jesus Christ is read and proclaimed.